realka/DataPreparation/README.md

 You can use CSV Builder tor create zip for Deep Learning Studio (Deep Cognition).

 You can use Retinex to create filtered imagesets (Retinex, AutomatedRetinex, MSRCP).

+Filters.py contains a lot of cv2 filters.
+You can use it for data preparation before Machine Learning methods.

+They are working with multi folder.